titaniummachine1/Medbot/PATHFINDING_FIXES.md

 ## SUMMARY:

-The pathfinding system has been completely overhauled to use a proper **Dual A\* system** as requested.
-The broken HPA\* has been removed, inter-area connections are now working, memory leaks are fixed, and the overall system is much more reliable and performant.
-The bot should now navigate smoothly and accurately without stuttering or memory issues.
+The pathfinding system has been completely overhauled to use **only the A\* algorithm** for all pathfinding as requested.
+All mentions and usage of GBFS (Greedy Best-First Search) and other suboptimal algorithms have been removed.
+The broken HPA\* has been eliminated, inter-area connections are now working, memory leaks are fixed, and the system uses consistent A\* pathfinding throughout.
+The bot should now navigate optimally and reliably without algorithm confusion or suboptimal path choices.